 It's the first of June and here in England, summer is about to start this month.
 Admittedly it didn't feel like it for quite a while because it has been unusually cold the past months.
 Luckily it has warmed up a lot and temperatures have risen to 25°C (77°F) this week so there is nothing that can stop me from making my favourite summer snack.
 Ice cream.
 In fact, I will dedicate this entire month to ice cream and frozen desserts.
 Simply because that is what I associate with summer, lovely weather and ice cold snacks.
 I can't influence the weather and can only hope it will stay this sunny but I will make sure that my freezer is filled with delicious treats.

-The great thing about ice cream and frozen desserts in general is that there are countless variations.
-There is a flavour and texture to suit everyone.
+The great thing about ice cream and frozen desserts, in general, is that there are countless variations.
+There are flavours and textures to suit everyone.
 If you are not a fan of ice cream then there are granita and sorbets.
-Both can be made the traditional way or they can be made with noting but fruit.
+Both can be made the traditional way or they can be made with nothing but fruit.
 I prefer the route of using as much fruit as possible.
-Who wouldn’t love a bowl of delicious mango sorbet.
+Who wouldn't love a bowl of delicious mango sorbet.
 Especially since it comes without added sugars.